iamdonovan/pyddem/doc/fitting.rst

 *********************************
 This example shows how you can run :func:`pyddem.fit_tools.fit_stack` to fit a linear trend using weighted least-squares  to a stack of DEMs.
-It will filter the raw elevations using a reference DEM and a spatial filter, fit only pixels that fall within the provided land mask, and provide a 95% confidence interval to the fit, using 2 cores.
+It will filter the raw elevations using a reference DEM and a spatial filter, fit only pixels that fall within the provided land mask using 2 cores.
 For more information on the various parameters, see :func:`pyddem.fit_tools.fit_stack`.
 ::
     import numpy as np
     from pyddem.fit_tools import fit_stack